dt-orders/keptn-orders-setup/README.md

 ## 4. Install Keptn

-Run ```./4-installKeptn.sh [branch]``` to install Keptn control plane components into your cluster.
+Run ```./4-installKeptn.sh``` to install Keptn control plane components into your cluster.
 This script will:
 1. clone https://github.com/keptn/keptn into the a keptn subfolder.
-The [branch] parameter is used to sepecify what branch to use.
+The keptn branch the script uses is specified in the ```creds.json``` file.
 1. copy the values we already captured in the ```2-defineWorkshopInputs.sh``` script and use then toe create the creds.json file and the creds_dt.json expected by ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
 1. run the ```keptn/install/scripts/defineCredentials.sh``` and ```defineDynatraceCredentials.sh``` scripts
 1. run the ```showKeptn.sh```, ```showDynatrace.sh``` and ```showJenkins.sh``` helper scripts